128technology/yinsolidated/README.md

 **YINsolidated** takes care of all of that overhead for you, providing you with a single XML file representing your entire model.

 ## What this package provides
-* A `pyang` plugin for generating a **YINsolidated** model from a YANG model consisting of one or more YANG modules.
+* A `pyang` plugin for generating a **YINsolidated** model from a YANG model consisting of one or more YANG modules
-* A Python library for parsing the **YINsolidated** model into an in-memory XML document with convenient YANG-specific methods and properties layered on top of the elements.
+* A Python library for parsing the **YINsolidated** model into an in-memory XML document with convenient YANG-specific methods and properties layered on top of the elements

 ## Installation
 ```